 Mercedes-Benz is expanding its G-Class lineup with a new variant aimed at the serious off-roader.
 The vehicle is the awesome G500 4x4², first shown as a concept at March’s Geneva Motor Show and now headed for production.

-Compared to regular G-Class variants, the G500 4x4² adopts the raised ride height (now 450 millimeters), permanent all-wheel-drive system, reduction transfer case, trio of differential locks, and portal axles of the insane Mercedes-AMG G63 6x6.
+Compared to regular G-Class variants, the G500 4x4² adopts the raised ride height (now 450 millimeters), permanent all-wheel-drive system, reduction transfer case, trio of differential locks and portal axles of the insane Mercedes-AMG G63 6x6.

 Power comes from the Mercedes-AMG-developed twin-turbocharged 4.0-liter V-8, rated at 416 horsepower and 450 pound-feet of torque in the G500 4x4².
-The same engine has also been confirmed for the regular G550 starting from the 2016 model year.
+The same engine has been confirmed for the regular G550 starting from the 2016 model year.

-The G500 4x4²’s availability in the U.S. is yet to be confirmed but overseas you can order it now, with deliveries to start in September.
+The G500 4x4²’s availability in the United States is yet to be confirmed but overseas you can order it now, with deliveries to start in September.
 A debut at the Frankfurt Auto Show, also in September, is likely.
 To see what else will be at the German show, head to our dedicated hub.